IADR Prosthodontics Group Student Research Fellowship

-The winner, or winners, of the Student Research Fellowship will be announced at the PG Business Meeting during the 93rd General Session & Exhibition of the IADR in Boston, Massachusetts, March 11-14, 2015.
-The cash award will be issued no later than April 20, 2015.
+The winner, or winners, of the Student Research Fellowship will be announced at the PG Business Meeting during the 95th General Session & Exhibition of the IADR in San Francisco, Calif., USA, March 22-25, 2017.
+The cash award will be issued no later than April 2017.

 Students, residents, or graduate students carrying out original research in which they are the primary investigator are eligible for the Student Research Fellowship.
 To be eligible, applicants cannot have been the primary author of more than three articles published in refereed scientific journals.
 Students must be sponsored by a faculty member who is a member of the PG of the IADR.
 Only one application may be submitted by an individual in any year.
 Any student who has won this fellowship previously is not eligible to apply again.